Logo Mark Singapore GovernmentA Singapore Government Agency WebsiteHow to identify

 Specialised personnel

-• Special Educational Needs (SEN) Officers provide learning and behaviour support through individual or small group intervention or skills training, or in-class support for approximately 30 to 60 minutes per week.
+• Special Educational Needs (SEN) Officers provide in-class support and individual or small group intervention and skills training.

-• Teachers Trained in Special Needs provide learning support and plan instructional strategies and adapt lessons for students with special educational needs, and share strategies with other teachers in school.
+• Teachers Trained in Special Needs support school colleagues by sharing strategies and effective pedagogical practices for students with special educational needs.

 Interventions and programmes

-• Learning Support Programme (LSP) for Primary 1 and 2 students who need additional help with English Language.
+• Learning Support Programme (LSP) for Primary 1 and 2 students with weak language and literacy skills.

-• Learning Support for Mathematics (LSM) Programme for Primary 1 to 4 students who need additional help with Mathematics.
+• Learning Support for Mathematics (LSM) Programme for Primary 1 to 4 students who need additional support in acquiring basic concepts and skills in Mathematics.

-• TRANsition Support for InTegration (TRANSIT) takes place during Primary 1 to help students with social and behavioural needs develop independence through learning foundational self-management skills.
-Schools proactively identify these students for support based on information gathered from parents and teachers, and through systematic observations conducted by trained school personnel.
+• TRANsition Support for InTegration (TRANSIT) for identified Primary 1 students with social and behavioural difficulties.
+Students learn self-management skills supported by a curriculum which covers classroom work habits, social and communication skills and emotional regulation skills.
+Schools identify these students for support based on information gathered from parents and teachers, and through systematic observations conducted by trained school personnel.
 TRANSIT will be introduced progressively to all primary schools by 2026.

 Specialised provisions

-• Access arrangements for children for their national examination papers, such as larger fonts and extra time.
-Find out more from the school once your child is enrolled.
+• Access arrangements for students for their national examination papers, such as larger fonts and extra time.
+Learn more about access arrangements.

-• Barrier-free accessibility to support students who require mobility aids like wheelchairs.
+• Barrier-free accessibility to support students who require mobility aids like wheelchairs to better access their learning environment.

-• Services from social service agencies such as AWWA Ltd and The Singapore Association for the Deaf for children with hearing loss, visual or physical impairments.
-They will assess your child’s needs and work with the teachers to provide assistance.
-Find out more from the school when your child is enrolled.
+• Services from social service agencies (SSAs) such as AWWA Ltd and The Singapore Association for the Deaf are available for students with hearing loss, visual or physical impairments.
+These SSAs will assess your child’s needs and work with the teachers to provide transition and itinerant support.

 Use the SchoolFinder to search for schools that provide additional support for: